Mental Health Facilities Garland County, AR

 Pointe Outreach Greater Hot Springs

-Pointe Outreach Greater Hot Springs is a mental health treatment center in Garland County, AR, located at 2110 Higdon Ferry Road, Suite D, 71913 zip code area.
+Pointe Outreach Greater Hot Springs is a mental health clinic in Garland County, AR, located at 2110 Higdon Ferry Road, Suite D, 71913.
 Pointe Outreach Greater Hot Springs provides telemedicine/telehealth and outpatient treatment.
-Pointe Outreach Greater Hot Springs offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to adults, children / adolescents and young adults.
-Pointe Outreach Greater Hot Springs also supports transitional age young adults, people with PTSD and people with serious mental illness.
-Additional services at Pointe Outreach Greater Hot Springs consist of suicide prevention services, case management and psychosocial rehabilitation services.
+Pointe Outreach Greater Hot Springs offers activity therapy, trauma therapy and dialectical behavior therapy to children / adolescents, young adults and adults.
+Pointe Outreach Greater Hot Springs also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services offered at Pointe Outreach Greater Hot Springs include family psychoeducation, case management and court-ordered outpatient treatment.

 Ouachita Behavioral Health And Wellness